-Heidegger firstly sheds light on the question as to which object adheres within a tribe, a village, a community, an industry, or a nation, by borrowing thinking from the Danish philosopher Søren Kierkegaard — principally, Kierkegaard’s nivellering (“leveling”.)
-For Heidegger, einebnung (“leveling down”) conditions the possibilities which are available when being there in my tribe.
-Recalling section 41 of Heidegger’s Being and Time, we remember that,
+With da sein properly defined, Heidegger can advance his development and shed light on the question as to which object adheres.
+He does so by borrowing a thought from Søren Kierkegaard—specifically, Kierkegaard’s nivellering (“leveling”) of possibilities.
+For Heidegger, Einebnung (“leveling down”) limits the possibilities available in the moment of the now.
+In recalling section 41 of Being and Time, we remember that,

-“Being there’s projection of itself understandingly is in each case already alongside a world that has been discovered.
-From this world it takes its possibilities, and it does so first in accordance with the way things have been interpreted by ‘the one’.
-This interpretation has already restricted the possible options of choice to what lies within the range of the familiar, the attainable, the respectable — that which is fitting and proper.
-This leveling off of being there’s possibilities to what is proximally at its everyday disposal also results in a dimming down of the possible as such.”
+“Da sein’s projection of itself understandingly is in each case already alongside a world that has been discovered.
+From this world it takes its possibilities, and it does so first in accordance with the way things have been interpreted by the ‘one’.
+This interpretation has already restricted the possible options of choice to what lies within the range of the familiar, the attainable, the respectable—that which is fitting and proper.
+This leveling off of da sein’s possibilities to what is proximally at its everyday disposal also results in a dimming down of the possible as such.”

-The devices by which the social commercium of the tribe “levels” the possibilities available to its members are well-understood.
-We may call to mind any number of social mechanisms which we might call the sacred or the taboo.
-Of course (and not to be overlooked) for Heidegger, such social mechanisms are not merely restrictive — and much like Kierkegaard, for Heidegger too, leveling is not a negative condition.
+The devices by which the one levels the possibilities may be well-understood.
+We can remember that in teaching Heidegger, an example is often made of the 1980 South African film, The Gods Must Be Crazy.
+In this film, a Coca-Cola bottle is discovered by African Bushmen, who immediately take the bottle to be a tool, interpreting it and putting it to use for many purposes (a hammer, a rolling pin, a pestle, and a weapon), but important for us, none of those purposes match those that are open in the Western world, as we understand the possibilities for a Coca-Cola bottle.
+In very dramatic instances, such social conditioning is described in terms of the sacred and the taboo.
+However, for Heidegger, social mechanisms such as the sacred or the taboo are not merely restrictive—and much like Kierkegaard, for Heidegger too, leveling is not a negative condition.
 Though, unlike Kierkegaard, for Heidegger, the positive possibilities which emerge in leveling are not to be found in the grace and gifts from God.
 For Heidegger, leveling down does not convey any moral sentiments.
-Rather, Heidegger’s understanding of leveling down falls into his metaphysical architectonic.
-For Heidegger, leveling down conditions the possibility of an authentic self from out of the possibilities available to the one.
+Rather, Heidegger’s leveling down belongs to his transcendental architectonic.
+For Heidegger, leveling down conditions the possibility of the authentic Self from out of the possibilities available to the one.
 The possibility of authenticity constitutes the positive possibility inherent to leveling down.
-Heidegger’s architectonic maintaining, the self is explanatorily dependent on the one.
-This is to say, the self is always a derivation or modification of the any one of us.
-So, without leveling down, there could be no authentic self.
+Heidegger’s architectonic maintaining, the Self is explanatorily dependent on the one.
+This is to say, the Self is always a derivation or modification of the anyone.
+So, without leveling down, there could be no authentic Self.

-Of course, at the same time, and for those of us harboring a more liberal spirit, we may want to outright reject Heidegger’s socially interpreted conditions of possibility.
+Of course, at the same time, and for those of us harboring a more liberal spirit, we may want to outright reject Heidegger’s socially oriented conditions of possibility.
 However, if this is the case, let us remind ourselves that these conditioning mechanisms would remain even in a political landscape where personal responsibility and individual or group liberties are pronounced.
-Even in cultures such as those of the West, and particularly the United States — where choosing personal pronouns and gender identity, for example, are increasingly necessary (and which seem to indicate a profound expression of individual power over the social commercium) — this could never count as proof against the self’s conditioning in the one.
-After all, a culture of choosing personal pronouns and gender identity may actually count as proof of the self’s conditioning.
+Even in cultures such as those of the West, and particularly the United States—where choosing personal pronouns and gender identity, for example, seem to be increasingly necessary (and which indicate a profound expression of individual power over the social commercium)—this could never count as proof against the Self’s conditioning in the one.
+After all, a culture of choosing personal pronouns and gender identity may actually count as proof of the Self’s conditioning.
 It is reasonable to assume that a deconstruction of gender institutions would only be necessary in a culture which had dramatized the differences between the masculine and the feminine to such an extent that it could no longer maintain.
 We might even find evidence of this dramatization of the genders in the American popular culture of the 1980s.
 If this history is correct, this would then also account for why such instances of individual self-expression are not as pronounced in cultures outside of the West, and particularly outside of the United States.

 Introducing the πραξις-πολις

-Of course, given our appeals to the ancients and to the proximity of the πολις, are we not proposing an outright archaic metaphysics?
+Of course, given my appeals to the ancients and to the proximity of the πολις, you might wonder if I am not proposing an outright archaic metaphysics.
 Certainly, in light of the material benefits produced of a globalized economy, appeals to locale have been seen as anachronistic, isolationist, and (at their worst) manifestations of underlying xenophobia.
-And there is also a pressing technological objection: not only has transportation brought people from different ethnicities and nations within arm’s reach of each other, but communications technology too — specifically, those platforms provided of the internet — should also prove to us that πραξις has reached global expanse.
+And there is also a pressing technological objection: not only has transportation brought people from different ethnicities and nations within arm’s reach of each other, but communications technology too—specifically, those platforms provided of the internet—should also prove to us that πραξις has reached global expanse.
 By way of these and other planetary technologies, the human body has been augmented with paraphernalia such that we are wont to call our experience post-human.
 According to this narrative, the human animal is now in the hands of the god technology, which is, after all, that by which our modern economy functions.
 This is, no doubt, a clever move by the accelerationists and other proponents of technological solutions to modern problems.
 However, we should not be seduced into rejecting our appeals to the ancients without further clarifying proximity.
-What should be noted is that ορισμος too, as we are using the word here in this article, belongs to our metaphysical architectonic.
+What should be noted is that ορισμος too, as I am using the word here in this article, belongs to a metaphysical architectonic.
 As such, to speak of ορισμος as definitive of a locale is incorrect.
-The ορισμος does not indicate a physical locale, even if, for the most part, local canvases are still where we find a proximal wheeling and dealing with the environment.
-With remote working a real possibility nowadays, each one of us will have to consider the relationships between both the proximal and the locale more penetratingly; because, after all, if we are honest with ourselves when standing in the here and now, we must admit that the metaphysics of the πραξις–πολις must resonate more profoundly than, for example, the epistemologist’s tabula rasa — Locke’s “white paper”.
+The ορισμος does not indicate a physical locale, even if, for the most part, local canvases are still where we find a proximal dealing with the environment.
+However, with remote working a real possibility nowadays, each one of us will have to consider the relationships between both the proximal and the locale more penetratingly; because, after all, if we are honest with ourselves when standing in the here and the now, we must admit that the metaphysics of the πραξις–πολις must resonate more profoundly than, for example, the epistemologist’s tabula rasa—Locke’s “white paper”.
 And, to be sure, even if we paint a story about “the global economy”, this story would still be supported by our metaphysics.

-Following Aristotle’s lead, Heidegger would say that da sein (as the way of being of a tribe of human animals) has been thrown (perhaps we could say “born”) into its possibilities.
-However, statements such as Heidegger’s can only be possible when taking the human animal as the subject of the being of the world.
-“Thrownness” belongs to the very existence of da sein.
-Yet, as we have made clear, that which lies below, as the subiectum of any self, is nothing like the way of being of a human animal.
-Rather, we use the term πραξις–πολις to suggest a gravity outside of any human animal’s experience — one which pulls da sein inward, towards the epicenter of the pole, only to push da sein outward and towards its horizons.
-Borrowing a word from Mozart, we might say that any da sein (and therefore also any individualized or “authentic self”) is a mere amanuensis to this primordial power.
-Insofar as the human animal is an object for our subject, we cannot say that the subject is “thrown” or “born” into some condition which it could never escape.
-Rather, the self is explanatorily dependent upon having been drawn into a projection from which we would never wish to escape.
-This never is indicated by the lust for engagement which is experienced when pursuing one’s passions.
-Also, it is equally indicated by envy when that lust is not able to be satisfied.
+Following Aristotle’s lead, Heidegger would say that any one of us has been thrown (perhaps we could say “born”) into its possibilities.
+However, we must beware that Heidegger’s Geworfenheit (“thrownness”) describes the existence of human being.
+As such, thrownness belongs to the subjectivist form of description.
+However, once placing human being in subjection to the πραξις–πολις, the subjective experience of thrownness must be explained by a gravity outside of any human animal’s experience—one which pulls one inward, towards the epicenter of the pole, only to push one outward and towards its horizons.
+Borrowing a word from Mozart, we might say that any one of us is a mere amanuensis to this primordial power.
+Any individualized self is explanatorily dependent upon having been drawn into a projection from which you would never wish to escape.
+This never is indicated by the lust for engagement which is experienced when pursuing your passions.
+It is equally indicated by envy when that lust is not able to be satisfied.